jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/scanner/reproducibility.md

     ```

 1. Get a copy of our source code.
-    In this tutorial we will clone it into ~/Downloads/product.,
-    any folder owned by your user should work:
+    Cloning it into any folder owned by your user should work:

     ```bash
     $ git clone https://gitlab.com/fluidattacks/product fluidattacks